ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 ## Team development

-* Limited support of Team development.
+* Support of Team development using `yamles import` command, where you must import each project one at a time.
-* No tooling support to look for merge conflicts.
+* No explicit support for project dependencies.
-* Ordering of tar-level merges needs to be considered.
+* No explicit support to look for merge conflicts.
+You must use `_fragment.yaml` directives to manage it.

-For more information, see [Team Development with YAML configuration](/docs/apim_yamles/apim_yamles_references/yamles_team_development).
+For more information, see [Team development with YAML configuration](/docs/apim_yamles/apim_yamles_references/yamles_team_development).

 ## ES Explorer